Kanu tips Moses to win 2017 African Footballer of the Year Award - Vanguard - Nigeria Today

 Vanguard

 Former Arsenal forward Kanu Nwankwo says Chelsea flying wingback Victor Moses deserves to win the next CAF Africa Footballer of the Year Award, due to his performances for Chelsea this season.
-ADVERTISING. inRead invented by Teads.
-Victor Moses …
+ADVERTISING.
+ADVERTISING. inRead invented by …

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask